dotnet/dotnet-docker/samples/dotnetapp/push-image-to-acr.md

 # Push Docker Images to Azure Container Registry

 You can build and push .NET Core container images to [Azure Container Registry (ACR)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal).
-These instructions help you do that and are based on the [dotnetapp sample](README.md).
+These instructions help you do that and are based on the [.NET Core Docker Sample](README.md).

 ## Login to ACR